 Life Events Library

-How Behavioral Finance Impacts Personal Investing
+INVESTING - How Behavioral Finance Impacts Personal Investing

 Financial planning can be intimidating, but personal financial planning is more like a puzzle you have to work out.
 That’s because traditional finance assumes that markets are rational and that market participants always make unbiased decisions.
 Life doesn’t work that way, and neither does financial management.